samuelkabak/akkapros-research-notes/notes/README.md

 # Notes Directory

 This directory contains the research notes for the Akkadian Prosody Project.
-The notes are organized into three layers: the canonical note archive (`dist/`), exploratory working notes (`prep/`), and NotebookLM-generated source summaries (`notebooklm/`).
+The notes are organized into three layers: the consolidated bibliography, exploratory working notes (`prep/`), and NotebookLM-generated source summaries (`notebooklm/`).

 ---